kparc/kcc/README.md

  1+.5                  /int plus float is float, no surprises here 1.5

- 1f*2                  /1f is the same as 1.0, saves one keystroke 2f
+ 1f*2                  /any float operand promotes result to float 2f

- `i$42.99              /explicit cast `f to `i just drops mantissa 42
+ `i$42.99              /explicit cast from `f to `i drops mantissa 42

- `i$42.0 42.99         /same is true for float vectors 42 42
+ `i$42.0 42.99         /`F to `i will round down the entire vector 42 42

- 0+"abc"               /adding an int atom to a char vector yields an int vector of its ascii codes 97 98 99
+ 0+"abc"               /numeric operands demote `c and `C to ascii 97 98 99

  `c$1+"HAL9000"        /increment ascii codes by one, cast back to char, surprise: